One Transformer for All Time Series: Representing and Training with Time-Dependent Heterogeneous Tabular Data: Experiments

-{\bf Churn prediction task.} In this last battery of experiments, we use our RBAT Dataset provided by an international bank\footnote{For both privacy and commercial reasons, this dataset cannot be released.}, which is composed of several hundred thousands real bank account transactions of private clients.
-From this datasets, we have randomly selected 100K bank accounts, corresponding to about 32.5M transactions (i.e., rows), which we used for both pre-training and fine-tuning on the donwstream task (see later), and another 20K accounts used for testing the donwstream task.
-The considered transactions span about 2 years, from 2021 to 2022.
-For a given account, the average transaction history length is 325.
-There are $n = 3$ types of transactions (see \cref{sec.Preliminaries}): (1) generic transactions, with $k_g = 5$ fields, (2) POS transactions, with $k_p = 8$ fields and (3) ATM transactions, with $k_a = 7$ fields.
+{\bf Churn prediction task.} In this last battery of experiments, we use the large RBAT Dataset and its associated downstream task (both described in \Cref{sec:setting}).
+Similarly to the PKDD’99 Financial Dataset and the Age2 Dataset, also this dataset is composed of the bank transaction history of different real users.
+However, RBAT is much more complex than most public datasets, and each transaction (row) of its time series is associated with a specific type.
+To be precise, there are $n = 3$ types of mutually exclusive transactions (see \Cref{sec.Preliminaries}): (1) generic transactions, with $k_g = 5$ fields, (2) POS transactions, with $k_p = 8$ fields and (3) ATM transactions, with $k_a = 7$ fields.
 Since the generic transaction fields are shared also by the other two types of transactions, the total number of different fields is 10, which become 12 when the time stamp is split in 3 different fields (day, month, year).
-In the future, we plan to extend our experiments with larger portions of this dataset, including other types of transactions ($n > 3$).